-HSA health insurance deals were created in 2003 to help consumers take control over their medical treatment and expenses, and reward them for being frugal and managing their funds wisely.
-And physicians and hospitals would also lower costs since they were now in competition for budget-minded patients.
+Health Savings Accounts help consumers take control over their medical treatment and expenses, and reward them for being frugal and managing their funds wisely.
+Physicians and hospitals also lower costs since they are now in competition for budget-minded patients.
 It has worked very well with more than a million personal accounts opened in the last 10 years.
 Future legislation should continue to provide added tax incentives and credits for both high and low-income households.

 What Is An HSA?

 It is an inexpensive medical policy that becomes your healthcare.
 This account allows you to pay for your expenses and also save money for anticipated future qualified medical, dental and vision expenses on a tax-free basis.
 “A High Deductible Health Plan” (HDHP) works with an HSA and provides the major medical protection.
 Since an HDHP typically costs less than a standard plan, the savings can be deposited into the Health Savings Account and accessed at any time.
 Withdraws and deposits can be made online, via telephone, or through mail.

 But you do NOT have to set up the account since it is optional.
-However, if you choose to open one up, check with your local bank or credit union first, since they may waive any small setup fee or monthly maintenance charge.
+However, if you choose to start an account, check with your local bank or credit union first, since they may waive any small setup fee or monthly maintenance charge.
 Many large national banks (such as Chase) make it easy to open up an account online.
 If you agree to receive all correspondence online (instead of by mail), most or all fees are waived.
 Otherwise, the monthly maintenance fee will be about $3.

 An HSA allows you to reduce your federal income tax by depositing funds into an account that you own.
-As mentioned, typically, a bank of your choice is used and the current maximum contribution is $3,100 for individuals and $8,300 for families.
+As previously mentioned, typically, a bank of your choice is used, and the current maximum contribution for 2024 is $4,150 for individuals and $8,300 for families.
 Each year, the amount can increase.
 Last year’s maximums were $300 and $600 lower.
-You must use the money for “qualified” expenses to qualify for the tax deduction.
+You must use the money for “qualified” expenses to be able to declare the tax deduction.
 Funds spent on non-medical, dental, or vision expenses will be disallowed for the deduction.
 Costs of non-prescribed drugs and vitamins also can not be deducted.

-How Will National Healthcare Reform Affect An HSA?
+How Does National Healthcare Reform Affect An HSA?

 In March of 2010, Congress spared the tax break that HSAs offer.
-Legislation, in fact, may make them more popular than ever, especially if you are eligible for little or no tax subsidy from the government.
-HSAs have been in existence since 2003 and are very popular.
-One minor change is that over-the-counter medicines are no longer a qualified expense that can be paid from your HSA.
+Legislation, in fact, made make them more popular than ever, especially if you are eligible for little or no tax subsidy from the government.
+These contracts have been in existence since 2003 and remain very popular.
+However, over-the-counter medicines are no longer a qualified expense that can be paid from your HSA.
 This eliminated the deductibility of vitamins and many generic drugs that changed from prescription to over-the-counter.
 However, insulin, and many supplies, such as reading glasses, bandages, crutches, walkers, wheelchairs, canes, catheters, and contact lens solution.

-It is assumed that HSA qualified plans will continue to be offered, unless a massive US healthcare overhaul occurs.
+HSA qualified plans will continue to be offered, unless a massive US healthcare overhaul occurs.
 And although there is still much debate in Congress regarding the future of “The Affordable Care Act,” even with a major shakeup in Congress, tweaking the legislation is much more likely than an outright repeal.
 President Trump has indicated that he will enhance the popularity of HSAs with several new changes.
 Increased tax deductions are a possibility.
 Note: The Supreme Court ruling in June of 2012 did not change the future of HSAs and all other plans remained in place.
 We don’t expect future legislation to challenge the legality of the tax deductions, although the Affordable Care Act will undoubtedly undergo modification.

 Can You Have An HSA Without Having An HDHP In Your Own Name?